We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-According to a recent survey, more than 30% of Americans actively try to avoid eating gluten.
+According to a 2013 survey, more than 30% of Americans actively try to avoid eating gluten (1).

-This article explains what gluten is, and how it can affect your health.
+This article explains what gluten is and how it can affect people’s health.

-Gluten is a family of proteins found in grains like wheat, rye, spelt and barley.
+Gluten is a family of proteins found in grains, including wheat, rye, spelt, and barley.

-Of the gluten-containing grains, wheat is by far the most commonly consumed.
+Of the gluten-containing grains, wheat is by far the most common.

-When flour is mixed with water, the gluten proteins form a sticky network that has a glue-like consistency.
+When flour mixes with water, the gluten proteins form a sticky network that has a glue-like consistency.

-Interestingly, the name glu-ten is derived from this glue-like property of wet dough.
+Interestingly, the name gluten derives from this glue-like property of wet dough.

 However, it can cause problems for people with certain health conditions.

-It is an autoimmune disorder, and involves the body treating gluten as a foreign invader.
-The immune system attacks the gluten, as well as the lining of the gut (8).
+It is an autoimmune disorder in which the body treats gluten as a foreign invader.
+The immune system attacks the gluten, as well as the lining of the gut (6).

 Non-celiac gluten sensitivity

-There are many people who do not test positive for celiac disease, but still react negatively to gluten.
+Many people do not test positive for celiac disease but still react negatively to gluten.

 This condition is called non-celiac gluten sensitivity.

-It is currently not known how many people have this condition, but it has been estimated to be in the range of 0.5-13% (15).
+Researchers do not currently know how many people have this condition, but some estimate it to be in the range of 0.5 to 13% (10).

-There is no clear definition of non-celiac gluten sensitivity, but the diagnosis is made when a patient reacts negatively to gluten, but celiac disease and allergies have been ruled out (16, 17, 18, 19).
+There is no clear definition of non-celiac gluten sensitivity.
+Still, a doctor may make this diagnosis when a person reacts negatively to gluten, but they have ruled out celiac disease and allergies (11, 12).

-However, some experts believe this isn’t a real condition.
-They think the adverse effects are imaginary or caused by substances other than gluten.
+However, some experts do not believe that this is a legitimate condition.
+They think that substances other than gluten cause these adverse effects.

-One study looked at almost 400 people with self-diagnosed gluten intolerance, and investigated whether they improved on a gluten-free diet (20).
+One study looked at 393 people with self-diagnosed gluten intolerance and investigated whether they improved on a gluten-free diet (13).

 The results showed that only 26 people had celiac disease, while 2 had a wheat allergy.
-Only 27 of the remaining 364 people were diagnosed as gluten sensitive.
+Only 27 of the remaining 364 people received a diagnosis of gluten sensitivity.

-That means that of the 400 who thought they were gluten intolerant, only 55 people (14.5%) actually had an issue with gluten.
+That means that of all the participants who thought they were gluten intolerant, only 55 people (14.5%) had an issue with gluten.

-Therefore, many people who think they’re gluten intolerant actually have other causes for their symptoms.
+Therefore, many people who think they are gluten intolerant may develop symptoms due to other causes.

 Irritable bowel syndrome

-It’s a chronic condition, but many people are able to manage their symptoms with diet, lifestyle changes and stress management.
+It is a chronic condition, but many people can manage their symptoms with diet, lifestyle changes, and stress management techniques.

-For about 1% of the population, a wheat allergy may be causing digestive issues after consuming gluten (26).
+For an estimated 0.2–1% of the population, a wheat allergy may be causing digestive issues after consuming gluten (17).

 Digestive discomfort is the most common indication of gluten intolerance.
-You may also have anemia or trouble gaining weight.
+The person may also have anemia or trouble gaining weight.

-To figure out what’s causing your discomfort, ask your doctor to check for celiac disease first.
+To figure out what is causing your discomfort, people can ask their doctor to check for celiac disease first.

-There are two main ways to find out if you have celiac disease (10):
+There are two main ways to find out if a person has celiac disease (8):

-- Blood tests: There are several blood tests that screen for antibodies.
-The most common one is called the tTG-IgA test.
-If that is positive, a tissue biopsy is usually recommended to confirm the results.
+- Blood tests: Several blood tests screen for antibodies.
+A common one is the tTG-IgA test.
+If that is positive, the doctor may recommend a tissue biopsy to confirm the results.

-- Biopsy from small intestine: A health professional takes a small tissue sample from the small intestine, which is analyzed for damage.
+- Biopsy from small intestine: A health professional takes a small tissue sample from the small intestine, which a lab analyzes for damage.

-If you think you may have celiac disease, you should consult with your doctor before trying a gluten-free diet.
-This makes it easier to get a correct diagnosis.
+If a person thinks they may have celiac disease, they should consult with their doctor before trying a gluten-free diet.

-If you don’t have celiac disease, the best way to find out if you are sensitive to gluten is to follow a strict gluten-free diet for a few weeks to see if symptoms improve.
+If the person does not have celiac disease, the best way to find out if they are sensitive to gluten is to follow a strict gluten-free diet for a few weeks to see if symptoms improve.

-Then, you’ll have to introduce gluten back into your diet and see if your symptoms return.
+Then, they will have to introduce gluten back into their diet and see if their symptoms return.

-If your symptoms don’t improve on a gluten-free diet, and don’t get worse when you re-introduce gluten, then the culprit is probably something other than gluten.
+If the symptoms do not improve on a gluten-free diet and do not get worse when they re-introduce gluten, then the culprit is probably something other than gluten.

 FODMAPs are short-chain carbohydrates found in many foods, including wheat.

-In fact, there is some evidence that many people with “gluten sensitivity” are actually sensitive to FODMAPs, not gluten (32).
+There is some evidence that many people with “gluten sensitivity” are sensitive to FODMAPs, not gluten.

 One study of 37 people with self-reported gluten sensitivity placed participants on a low-FODMAP diet, which reduced symptoms.
-The participants were then given isolated gluten, which did not affect their digestive symptoms (32).
+The researchers then gave them isolated gluten, which did not affect their digestive symptoms (22).

 The most common sources of gluten in the diet are:

-The first thing you need to do is start reading the labels on everything you eat.
+The first thing a person needs to do is read the labels on everything they eat.

-You’ll soon realize that gluten, especially wheat, is added to a surprising number of foods.
+Gluten, especially wheat, is an ingredient in a surprising number of foods.

-You should also eat mainly whole, healthy foods, as most whole foods are naturally gluten-free.
-Avoid processed food, cereals and grains that contain gluten.
+In this diet, people should eat mainly healthful whole foods, as most whole foods are naturally gluten-free.
+Avoid processed food, cereals, and grains that contain gluten.

-There are plenty of healthy whole foods that are naturally gluten-free, including:
+There are plenty of healthful whole foods that are naturally gluten-free, including:

-As a rule of thumb, it’s better to choose foods that are naturally gluten-free, rather than processed gluten-free products.
+As a rule of thumb, it is better to choose naturally gluten-free food, rather than processed gluten-free products.
 These tend to be low in nutrients and high in added sugar or refined grains.

-Most beverages are also gluten-free, except beer (unless it says it’s gluten-free).
+Most beverages are also gluten-free, except beer (unless it says it is gluten-free).

-For the vast majority of people, avoiding gluten is unnecessary.
+For the vast majority of people, avoiding gluten is not necessary.

 However, for people with certain health conditions, removing gluten from the diet can make a huge difference.

-Furthermore, the diet is usually harmless to try.
-There is no nutrient in gluten grains that you can’t get from other foods.
+Furthermore, it is usually harmless to try a gluten-free diet.
+There is no nutrient in gluten grains that you cannot get from other foods.